fp-ts/core/docs/modules/Option.ts.md

 ## getOrThrow

-Returns the contained value if the `Option` is `Some`, otherwise throws an error.
+Extracts the value of an `Option` or throws if the `Option` is `None`.

+The thrown error is a default error.
+To configure the error thrown, see {@link getOrThrowWith}.

 **Signature**